-Double duty lesson plans let you hit two different subject areas at once.
-Instead of segregating instruction, think of ways to integrate learning every day.
+Looking for some interdisciplinary lesson planning examples?
+These ideas let you hit multiple subject areas with one learning sequence.
+Instead of segregating instruction, think of ways to integrate it every day.

 Ms. Sneed Runs Short on Time